elgopher/mapify/README.md

   * **rename keys** during conversion
   * **omit keys** based on field name, value or tag etc.
   * **map elements** during conversion
+  * specify which structs should be converted to maps

 ## Installation